BurntSushi/nflvid/README.md

   - Cut the game footage into pieces where each piece corresponds to a single play.

-  - Provide a couple API functions for accessing the file path of a particular play by integration with [nflgame](https://github.com/BurntSushi/nflgame).
+  - Provide a few API functions for accessing the file path of a particular play by integration with [nflgame](https://github.com/BurntSushi/nflgame).

 The methods used in this library rely heavily on the open availability of data